aosabook/500lines/dagoba/dagoba.markdown

 }
 ```

 We'll accept two optional arguments: a list of vertices and a list of edges.
-JavaScript is rather lax about parameters, so all named parameters are optional and default to 'undefined' if not supplied [^optionalparams].
+JavaScript is rather lax about parameters, so all named parameters are optional and default to `undefined` if not supplied [^optionalparams].
 We will often have the vertices and edges before building the graph and use the V and E parameters, but it's also common to not have those at creation time and to build the graph up programmatically [^graphbuilding].

 [^optionalparams]: It's also lax in the other direction: all functions are variadic, and all arguments are available by position via the `arguments` object, which is almost like an array but not quite. ("Variadic" is a fancy way of saying a function has indefinite arity.
 "A function has indefinite arity" is a fancy way of saying it takes a variable number of variables.)